Noise Assessments Ltd

 noise at work survey

-The Control of Noise at Work Regulations (CNAWR) places a duty on employers to make an assessment of noise exposure within their workplace and ensure that noise exposure levels are reduced to as low as reasonably practicable.
-In addition there is a specific requirement for those employees exposures to average noise levels exceeding 80dB to undergo an ongoing regime of health surveillance.
+The Control of Noise at Work Regulations (CNAWR) mandates employers to conduct a thorough assessment of noise exposure in their workplace, ensuring that noise levels are minimized to as low as reasonably practicable.
+Specifically, employees exposed to average noise levels exceeding 80dB must participate in an ongoing health surveillance program.

-There is also an exposure limit value of 87 decibels, taking account of any reduction in exposure provided by hearing protection, above which workers must not be exposed.
+Additionally, there is an exposure limit value of 87 decibels, accounting for any noise reduction provided by hearing protection, beyond which workers should not be exposed.

-The Noise at Work assessment is completed in three stages...
+The Noise Survey process is completed in three stages:

-1. Conduct an on-site Noise Survey and conduct a series of noise measurements across the working day to determine the level of noise exposure.
+1. Conduct an on-site Noise Survey and perform a series of measurements throughout the working day to evaluate the level of noise exposure.

-2. Assess the noise exposure risks considering the personal noise doses of employees against the noise exposure action values and limits as set out by the Noise at Work Regulations 2005.
+2. Assess the noise exposure risks by comparing the personal noise doses of employees against the action values and limits outlined by the Noise at Work Regulations 2005.

-3. Advise on noise mitigation actions such as hearing protection, train employees, and reduce noise levels at source by altering the working process.
+3. Advise on Acoustic Solutions for noise mitigation, including the implementation of hearing protection, training for employees, and reducing noise levels at the source by modifying the working process.

-Whether you require an L108 workplace noise survey report, health surveillance or just simply advice, you can be reassured our team will be able to help.
+Whether you need a comprehensive L108 workplace noise survey report, health surveillance, or general advice, you can trust that our team is equipped to provide the necessary Noise Impact Assessment and support.

 Enquire Now